KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 ![play-folder2](/static/img/egg-inc/play-folder2.png)

-In the following steps, my job will be implementing all of them and in the end I will use everything together to write the final prestige machine in `main.py`.
+In the following steps, my task will be to implement each of them, and, in the end, I will combine everything together to write the final prestige machine in `main.py`.

 # Step 6
-Finally I am going to implement something related to the game.
+At last, I am going to implement something related to the game.
 Let me start with the first thing every player does in the game - spawn chickens.

 In `spawner/ui_position.py`, put